 - Your credit hours will be locked on Census Day.
 The date is updated every semester on the University’s Financial Aid website.
 Financial aid awards will be adjusted based on enrolled credits on Census Day.

 - All funds offered must first go toward payment of direct educational expenses as reflected on your student account (e.g. tuition, fees, room and board).
 Remaining funds may be disbursed to you in the form of a refund check after the 5th day of the semester.
 You may only use this money for education related expenses.

 - Students receiving any Tuition Waiver funds are only eligible to use that waiver at the campus designated (e.g. you cannot use a Juneau Tuition Waiver for credits at Ketchikan, Sitka, UAA or UAF).

 - Credits enrolled per semester must meet the Federal Repeat Rule as defined in the UAS catalog.
-This rule applies to all funding sources at UAS.

-- Graduate students must review the Graduate page on the Financial Aid website for additional Terms and Conditions.
+- Graduate students must review the Graduate page on the Financial Aid Website for additional Terms and Conditions.